How to send a WhatsApp Business broadcast message

 Sample

-"Hi [name]!
+Hi [name]!
 It’s been [number of months] months since you last changed your tires.
 But you can feel it in the air.
 Winter is coming!
 So the time is now to switch to snow tires.
-Let me know if I can book an appointment for you, we still have availability this week!"
+Let me know if I can book an appointment for you, we still have availability this week!

 Tip: sending a Broadcast message on WhatsApp can be very useful!
 But there is a lot more that you can do using WhatsApp Business.
 So do you want extra tips & tricks on how to efficiently send automated messages, such as auto-replies or greeting messages for instance, via WhatsApp?
 Check out how to set up automated messages and these auto-reply samples.

-Start sending WhatsApp broadcast messages
+Start reaching out with WhatsApp broadcast for business messages

-Start your 14-day free trial here
+Start your 14-day free trial here.

 Further reading